nlw0/ChipSort.jl/README.md

 - Access memory as little and sequentially as possible
 - Make use of cache memory

-Algorithms like Quicksort dominated sorting benchmarks for years, but they tend to result in more and less ordered accesses to main memory.
+Algorithms like Quicksort dominated sorting benchmarks for years, but they tend to result in too frequent and unordered accesses to main memory.
 Interestingly, this means merge-sort, which was suitable for linear media like punched cards and magnetic tapes, became hip again.
 This and other considerations were taken in account when developing ChipSort.

 ## Methodology